-I could have played any number of different video games last week, but I chose to spend my hours with the decidedly mediocre ReCore, a garbled mess of wasted potential (the details of which are elaborated on here).
-There's just enough to enjoy and appreciate about it to keep me coming back, but there's a larger reason I'm hoping to see it through to the end: it's instructive to play a bad video game.
+I could have played any number of different video games last week, but I chose to spend my hours with the decidedly mediocre ReCore, a garbled mess of wasted potential.
+There's juuuuust enough to enjoy and appreciate about ReCore to keep me coming back, but there's a larger reason I'm hoping to see it through to the end: It's instructive to play a bad video game.

 It's not meant to be a sheer exercise in masochism.
-In many big-budget games, the desire to spit, shine and polish removes the rough edges, the raw ideas that might not be fully formed but are interesting enough to be worth exploring.
-I'm not trying to justify why ReCore isn't good—that seems rooted in the game feeling as though it needed another six months of development—or that you should be excited to spend £30 in order to have a crappy time with a video game.
-It's realising there's meaning to be mined from games for different reasons.
+In many big-budget games, the desire to spit, shine, and polish removes the rough edges, raw ideas that might not be fully formed but are interesting enough to be worth exploring.
+I'm not trying to justify why ReCore isn't good—that seems rooted in the game feeling as though it needed another six months of development—or that you should be excited to spend $40 in order to have a crappy time with a video game.
+It's realizing there's meaning to be mined from games for different reasons.

 It's a deeply flawed game with incredible promise, but even ignoring the game's many glitches, it's a masterclass in failing to stick the landing.
 Besides an abrupt ending that suggests chunks of the game were removed at the last second, the game pads its length by demanding players scour the world for extra items in order to unlock the final dungeon.
 It's unnecessary, annoying, and only serves to underscore the game's weakest elements, rather than celebrating its best.

-One of my favourite "underrated" games is 2010's Singularity, the last original game released by Raven Software, a studio now focused on supporting Activision's annual Call of Duty releases.
+One of my favorite underrated games is Singularity, the last original game released by Raven Software, a studio now focused on supporting Activision's annual Call of Duty releases.
 It's a mediocre shooter with a few smart ideas related to time manipulation; the main hook was a weapon to send the environment sailing forward and backward in time.
-And that was enough.
+That was enough!

 I played Deadly Premonition because of the charming story and characters, despite the dreadful combat.
 I played Duke Nukem Forever because I had to know what took 15 years, even if it was a heap of sexist, boring trash.
 I played Aliens: Colonial Marines because I needed to understand how a game could look so amazing ahead of release, only to arrive like a tire fire.
-I played Friday the 13th on NES because... well, okay, maybe I don't have a good reason for that one.
-A terrible Jason Voorhees game aside, these "bad" games had qualities that meaningfully contributed to my broader understanding of the medium, and why some of these projects turn out better than others—even if some are destined for lists exclusively compiling the worst games ever made.
+I played Friday the 13th on NES because… well, OK, maybe I don't have a good reason for that one.
+A terrible Jason Voorhees game side, these "bad" games had qualities that meaningfully contributed to my broader understanding of games and why some are better than others—even if some are destined for lists remembering the worst games ever made.